MilkFish1010/PetMalu/Readme.md

 # PetMalu (local pet grooming page) 🐶
 This project is designed to be an example of Pet Grooming webpage.
-The project is also coded as HTML and CSS only.
+The project is also coded in HTML and CSS and JS.
 I and johnmiko624 developed this.

 ## Table of Contents
 - [Demo](#demo)